porterpan/gitbook-tutorial/README.md

 # Introduction

-This Book is edit by porter, Focus on DQN, is some Learnning notes generally such as learning ways and skill and so on.
+$$E$$diting by porter, Focus on DQN, is some Learnning notes generally such as learning ways and skill and so on.

 **State:**